JeffreyAsuncion/TwitOff/work_notes.md

 >>> db.session.add(t6)
 >>> db.session.commit()

-8a. setup db in webapp
+8 a. setup db in webapp
 def create_app():
     '''Create and configure an instance of the Flask application'''